futurehomeno/fimp-api/thing-management.md

 ### Inclusion v2 PIN requested

-If included device requests a PIN then the following message will sent:
+If included device requests a PIN then the following message will be sent:

 Topic: `pt:j1/mt:evt/rt:ad/rn:zw/ad:1`

-Message (command):
+Message (event):

 ```json
 {